sosunnyproject/youtubeCloneCoding/README.md

-# youtubeCloneCoding
+# WeTube
-2020, following tutorials by nomadcoders.co
+- 2020, following tutorials by nomadcoders.co
+- Cloning Youtube with Vanilla and NodeJS